getsops/sops/README.rst

         pgp:
             - fp: 85D77543B3D624B63CEA9E6DBC17301B491B3F21

-When the file is saved, ``sops`` will update its metadata and encrypt the data key with the freshly added master keys.
+When the file is saved, SOPS will update its metadata and encrypt the data key with the freshly added master keys.
 The removed entries are simply deleted from the file.